MonBoza/parkerspizza/README.md

 testPizza2.addPrice()
 Expected Output: 8

-Describe: Pizza.calculateToppings();

-Test: "It will calculate price of selected toppings"
+Test: "It will calculate price of selected toppings and add toppings to currentOrder"
-Code: testPizza.calculateToppings();
+Code: testPizza2.currentOrder();
-Expected Output: 4
+Expected Output: 12